mic159/react-render/README.md

 Arguments:

-- `path_to_source` — a path to a JS or JSX file which exports the component.
+- `path_to_source` — a path to a JS file which exports the component.
 If the path is relative, django's static file finders will be used to find the file.
+  *NOTE* Must be compiled JS, not JSX.
 - `props` *optional* — a dictonary that will be serialised to JSON and passed to the component during the renderering process.
 - `to_static_markup` *optional* — a boolean indicating that React's `renderToStaticMarkup`